Halley G. Maddox: Later life

 In 1961, Maddox agreed to become assistant to the president of San Marcos Baptist Academy in San Marcos, Texas.
 Among his efforts to provide military training to the school's cadets was the creation of an annual drill and ceremony competition, which included participants from numerous high schools and military academies.
 Maddox remained on the academy staff until retiring in 1967.

 Maddox was also active in veterans and military retiree organizations in the San Marcos area, including participating in events to raise money for charity during Armed Forces Day celebrations.
 With the release of the film Patton in 1970, members of the news media asked to interview him.
 After screening the film, Maddox provided reporters with his impressions of the movie, which were generally favorable, and his recollections of his World War II service under Patton's command.

 Death and burial

 Maddox died in San Antonio, Texas on May 26, 1977.
 He was buried at Saint Stephen's Episcopal Church Cemetery in Wimberley, Texas.

 Awards

 Maddox's awards included the Army Distinguished Service Medal with oak leaf cluster, Legion of Merit with two oak leaf clusters, and Bronze Star Medal with oak leaf cluster.
-He also received the French Legion of Honor, Croix de Guerre with Palm, and Medal of Metz.
-In addition, Maddox received the Czechoslovak War Cross and Order of the White Lion.
-His additional foreign decorations included the Order of Merit of the Grand Duchy of Luxembourg and Luxembourg War Cross with Palm, and South Korea's Order of Military Merit (Taeguk).
+His foreigh awards and decorations included: the French Legion of Honor, Croix de Guerre with Palm and Medal of Metz; the Soviet Order of the Patriotic War First Class; the Czechoslovak War Cross and Order of the White Lion; the Order of Merit of the Grand Duchy of Luxembourg and Luxembourg War Cross with Palm and South Korea's Order of Military Merit (Taeguk).